oneMillionWorlds/Tamarin/README.md

 British English; "Centre", "Colour" etc

+## Signing

+To sign jars for maven central appropriate details will need to be in C:\Users\{user}\.gradle\gradle.properties.
+Will need

+    signing.keyId=keyId
+    signing.password=password
+    signing.secretKeyRingFile=C:/Users/{user}/AppData/Roaming/gnupg/pubring.kbx

+    ossrhUsername=your-jira-id
+    ossrhPassword=your-jira-password

+Note that the keyId is just the last 8 characters of the long id, and the secretRing must be explicitly `exported gpg --export-secret-keys -o secring.gpg`

+## Nexus

+Project is provisioned on https://s01.oss.sonatype.org/

 ## Upgrade

 This library forward ports JMonkeyEngine 3.6 functionality into JMonkeyEngine 3.5.
 Expect breaking changes on upgrading